If there is any place I want to be forever, I want to be in the “Lofty Place.”

-While lofty place is a common phrase, I first used it when I wrote the song, “Summer Wind“.
+While the lofty place is a common phrase, I first used it when I wrote “Summer Wind“.

-When you want to escape the searing heat and glare of summer the best place to go is somewhere up the mountains where the view is calm and the breeze is cool.
+When you want to escape summer’s searing heat and glare, the best place to go is somewhere up the mountains where the view is calm, and the breeze is cool.

-Or perhaps go to a pristine island and just enjoy the serenity of the beach in sunrise or sunset setting.
+Or perhaps go to a pristine island and enjoy the serenity of the beach in a sunrise or sunset setting.

-Loft reminds me of the place where Clark Kent, the main character in the TV series Smallville, stays.
-He stays in the hayloft of the barn.
+Loft reminds me of where Clark Kent, the main character in the TV series Smallville, stays.
+He stays in the barn’s hayloft.

-It is a place of friendship, where people are faithful and true.
-The lofty place is where ambitions and ideals are realized.
+It is a place of friendship where people are faithful and true.
+The “lofty place” is where we realise our ideals and God’s plans for us.
 It is a place of consistency, where justice rules and hope abounds.

-You can find it by entering the small gate and taking the narrow road, the path that is hard and long, where only a few finds it but it surely leads to life.
+You can find it by entering the small gate and taking the narrow road, the complex and long path, where only a few find it, but it indeed leads to life.
 (Matthew 7:13-14).

-Try to look around and you can see that there is so much pain, hunger, poverty, and hatred among the peoples of the world.
-Wars quell wars and it is being fought both through the military and economic fronts.
+Try to look around, and you can see so much pain, hunger, poverty, and hatred among the world’s people.
+Wars aimed to quell wars being fought through the military and economic fronts.

-There is so much decadence of values and it looks like those who make a stand are ridiculed and isolated.
+So much decadence of values.
+Those who make a stand are ridiculed and isolated.

-The reign of hypocrisy and triumph of dishonesty even in the church and religious institutions are so perplexing and de-motivating.
+Even in the church and religious institutions, the reign of hypocrisy and triumph of dishonesty is perplexing and de-motivating.

-Is it not comforting to know that amidst all these situations there is one and only one place where you can go and be free from the world’s confinements?
-The place is at the Lofty Place.
+Is it not comforting to know that there is one and only one place where you can go and be free from the world’s confinements amidst all these situations?
+The place is on the Higher Ground.

 It is where you can do your best and do your fullest potential, not for the praise of men but for the glory of God.
 Most of all, it is a place where true friends live.

-Come, let us go to the Lofty Place and find the best motivation and inspiration to live life to its fullest
+Come, let us go to Lofty Place and find the best motivation and inspiration to live life to its fullest.

-Hey, don’t get me wrong.
-This is not death’s premonition nor you need to die a physical death to reach the Lofty Place.
+Don’t get me wrong.
+This is not death’s premonition, nor do you need to die a physical death to reach Lofty Place.

-Let us go to the Lofty Place now… the Spirit of God shall take us there.
+Let us go to Lofty Place now.
+The Spirit of God shall take us there.